 - Man-in-the-Middle Attacks: The attacker accesses a user’s connection to another party, then either observe the interaction or redirects the connection to a fake site where the user will enter their login information.

 Each of these common attacks is focused on obtaining a user’s username and password.
 However, when using MFA, even if the hacker obtains your username and password, he won’t be able to obtain your MFA code unless he also carries out a sophisticated attack like swapping your phone’s SIM card or intercepting and decrypting your connection to the website.

 Increasing Cyber Attacks and Security in a Digital Age

 According to a study from the University of Maryland, there is a hacking attempt every 39 seconds, affecting every one in three Americans yearly.
 And 43% of all cyber attacks are directed at small businesses.

 These numbers only prove that the digital age, with all its advantages, has also introduced greater risks, and both businesses and individuals must go the extra mile to protect themselves.

-Due to the current pandemic, remote work is rapidly becoming the order of the day and, unfortunately, has become a focus for hackers.
-That is because, without secure connections set up before going remote, employees’ devices and networks are more susceptible when they’re not under the protection of in-office systems.
-And just during the first month of the COVID-19 pandemic, the FBI reported a 300% rise in reported cybercrime.
+Due to the pandemic, remote work is rapidly becoming the order of the day and, unfortunately, has become a focus for hackers.
+That is because, without secure connections set up before going remote, employees’ devices and networks are more susceptible when they are not under the protection of in-office systems.
+Cybercrime is up 600% due to COVID-19 pandemic.

 With this sobering information in mind, you should ensure that your business prioritizes security over convenience when it comes to using MFA and other security measures.